MadPonyInteractive/daw-tools/README.md

 The initial aim is to provide PyQt/PySide widgets to aid on daw type projects.

-The project is build using PySide but can easly be ported to PyQt.
+The project is build using PySide but can easly be ported to PyQt by editing main.py imports.

 Current Versions and dependencies